 To change the default Windows 10 web browser app to something other than Edge, follow the steps below.
 Note that these steps are for users who are running the Windows 10 October Update (version 1809) or newer.
 If you have yet to upgrade from the Anniversary Update (version 1607) or older (hint: you should upgrade), then refer to this article instead.

 Click the Start button, and click the gear icon to open Settings (or use the Windows +I keyboard shortcut).

 In the left navigation, click Default apps.
 You can also type default app settings in the Settings search box to get there.
 Scroll down the list of Default apps to the Web browser section.

 Click Microsoft Edge to display a list of the installed web browsers.

-In this example, we selected Vivaldi because it is the best web browser.
+In this example, we selected Brave because Brave is the better browser.

 When you click links in other Windows 10 apps, they will now open in your new default web browser instead of in Microsoft Edge.